NeuroJSON/jsonlab/README.txt

                           back to the string form
          opt.SaveBinary [0|1]: 1 - save the JSON file in binary mode; 0 - text mode.
-         opt.Compact [0|1]: 1- out compact JSON format (remove all newlines and tabs)
+         opt.Compact [0|1]: 1- out compact JSON format (remove all newlines and tabs) opt.Compression  'zlib' or 'gzip': specify array compression method; currently only supports 'gzip' or 'zlib'.
+The data compression only applicable to numerical arrays in 3D or higher dimensions, or when ArrayToStruct is 1 for 1D or 2D arrays.
+If one wants to compress a long string, one must convert it to uint8 or int8 array first.
+The compressed array uses three extra fields
+                          "_ArrayCompressionMethod_": the opt.Compression value.
+                          "_ArrayCompressionSize_": a 1D interger array to
+                             store the pre-compressed (but post-processed)
+                             array dimensions, and
+                          "_ArrayCompressedData_": the "base64" encoded
+                              compressed binary array data.

-         opt can be replaced by a list of ('param',value) pairs.
+         opt.CompressArraySize [100|int]: only to compress an array if the total element count is larger than this number. opt can be replaced by a list of ('param',value) pairs.
 The param string is equivallent to a field in opt and is case sensitive.
   output: